Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/204-ObjectStorage.md

 endure a high write load also and not only a high read load, it is very expensive.
 The LUMI-O hardware is a lot cheaper, though this is also partly because it has a lower bandwidth.

-The billing units accounted for storage on LUMI reflect the purchase cost per petabyte for LUMI-O and the Lustre filesystems, with the object storage billed at half the price of the hard disk based Lustre filesystems and the flash based Lustre filesystem at 10 times the cost of the hard disk based one.
+The billing units accounted for storage on LUMI originally reflect the purchase cost per petabyte for LUMI-O and the Lustre filesystems, with the object storage billed at half the price of the hard disk based Lustre filesystems and the flash based Lustre filesystem at 10 times the cost of the hard disk based one.
+(These costs will be modified slightly in 2025 trying to better balance the load over the various storage options.)

 <figure markdown style="border: 1px solid #000">